Children's Pulpotomy / Pulpectomy in North Carolina

 Let us help keep your child pain free!

 At Triad Kids Dental we are dedicated to helping children maintain healthy smiles.
-If your child has a toothache, schedule an appointment with one of our dentists as soon as possible by clicking HERE or give us a call.
+If your child has a toothache, schedule an appointment with one of our kids dental specialists as soon as possible by clicking HERE or give us a call.